 If you’re ready to build an app that makes your business more productive and efficient, you want that productivity to start right away.
-While it might seem counter-intuitive, prototyping your app will help.
-This step saves you time and money over the course of your enterprise mobile app development, and it results in a better product.
+While it might seem counter-intuitive, creating mobile app prototypes before you start development will help this.
+There are many benefits of prototyping, but this step saves you time and money over the course of your enterprise mobile app development, and it results in a better product.

-While prototyping might slow down the process on the front end, you get to a quality end-product faster.
+While designing and prototyping might slow down the process on the front end, you get to a quality end-product faster.
 There’s a simple reason why:

 You spend less time changing your app in code, and coding is the most time-consuming and costly phase of software development.

-Prototypes can help your mobile app development be more effective and efficient in a lot of ways, though.
-Here are just a few we’ve seen at Big Fish:
+Prototypes are useful because they help your mobile app development team be more effective and efficient in a lot of ways.
+Here are just a few advantages of prototyping we’ve seen at Big Fish:

 2. Clarify the end-product and goals: Sometimes we have clients who know their business could be more efficient with digital processes, or by using mobile devices in the field, but they don’t know what that looks like.
-Prototypes help them home in on their pain point and articulate their goals for how the app can make them more efficient.
+Prototyping benefits them by helping home in on their pain points and articulate their goals for how the app can make them more efficient.

-3. Achieve buy-in from investors and executives: Prototypes demonstrate to executives and other stakeholders that the app is viable, and often precipitate funding.
-They turn vague concepts that are difficult to describe into something stakeholders can interact with, which makes them more likely to approve and invest in the app.Prototypes turn vague concepts, that are difficult to describe, into something stakeholders can interact with, which makes them more likely to give the go-ahead.
+3. Achieve buy-in from investors and executives: Mobile app prototyping demonstrates to executives and other stakeholders that the app is viable, and often precipitates funding.
+Software prototypes turn vague concepts that are difficult to describe into something stakeholders can interact with, which makes them more likely to approve and invest in the app.Prototypes turn vague concepts, that are difficult to describe, into something stakeholders can interact with, which makes them more likely to give the go-ahead.
 Click To Tweet

 4. Break through the technical jargon: Mobile app development uses a lot of jargon that’s unfamiliar to most business professionals.
 When there are multiple company stakeholders involved, the resulting natural communication difficulties can slow down the review and buy-in process.
-Creating a prototype bypasses the need for a lot of the technical jargon by creating a visual representation.
+Designing and prototyping bypasses the need for a lot of the technical jargon by creating a visual representation.

 5. Provide user-testing and feedback: Clickable prototypes allow you to vet functionality with less investment and effort.
 They reveal usability issues, bring negative feedback to the table early, and let you fix problems before they are translated into code.
 This means fewer revisions in the software, both before launch and in maintenance.Prototypes reveal usability issues, bring negative feedback to the table early, and let you fix problems before they are translated into code.
 Click To Tweet